veelo/gettext/readme.md

 - Multiple identical strings are translated once.
 - All marked strings that are seen by the compiler are extracted automatically.
+- Supports listing unmarked strings in the project.
 - References to the source location of the original strings are maintained.
 - Plural forms are supported and language dependent.
 - No dependencies on C libraries, platfom independent.